-To make this cheesy one-pot wonder, heat garlic and dressing in a large frying pan over medium heat for one minute and then add the chicken.
+To make this cheesy one-pot wonder, heat garlic and dressing in a large frying pan over medium heat for one minute, and then add the chicken.
 Once the chicken is nearly cooked through, add the vegetable blend and cover the pan with a lid, stirring occasionally.
-Before taking it off the stove to eat, sprinkle with cheese.
-The resulting dish is one that’s packed with muscle-building protein, bone-strengthening calcium and loads of antioxidants.
+Before taking it off the stove to eat it, sprinkle it with cheese.
+The resulting dish is one that's packed with muscle-building protein, bone-strengthening calcium, and loads of antioxidants.

 What You'll Need: Chicken breasts, Cajun seasoning (we like Perfect Pinch Cajun Seasoning), brown rice, low-sodium chicken broth, chopped bell pepper, roughly chopped cilantro